EtnMn/etnmn.github.io/front/src/content/posts/unit-testing-in-net.md

 }
 ```

-_AutoFixture_'s Build method allows you to customize the creation of objects in a more controlled manner.
+_AutoFixture_'s Build method allows you to <mark>customize the creation of objects</mark> in a more controlled manner.
 This is useful when you need to set specific properties or apply custom rules to the generated objects.

 ```csharp
 using AutoFixture;